2024 Scholarships for Columbia Residents

 2024 Columbia Scholarships

 Columbia residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Columbia residents is $103,707.00, and 52.3% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Columbia, MD more easily afford a college education.
+The median household income for Columbia residents is $47,236.00, and 22.1% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Columbia, MO more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 12.5% of people living in Columbia, MD are between the ages of 10 to 19, and another 13.0% are in their twenties.
+Currently, 14.0% of people living in Columbia, MO are between the ages of 10 to 19, and another 29.2% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Columbia.

-How much total award money and scholarships are available for Columbia, MD residents?
+How much total award money and scholarships are available for Columbia, MO residents?

 Are these scholarships available for Columbia high school students?